caspii/dinkydash/README.md

 DinkyDash is a simple, customizable dashboard designed to display family-oriented information such as recurring tasks, countdowns to special events, and daily rotations.
 It's perfect for mounting on a Raspberry Pi with a display in a common area of your home, providing at-a-glance information for all family members.

+DinkyDash is great for quickly answering those questions that kids like to ask again and again and again and again.

+- "How many days till Christmas?"
+- "Who's turn is it to take the trash out?"
+- "When is my birthday party?"

 The dashboard shows:
 - Today's date
 - Recurring tasks or roles (e.g., who's turn it is to do the dishes)